JuliaWaveScattering/MultipleScattering.jl/docs/src/manual/plot.md

   Particle(particle_medium, Circle([0.,y],1.0))
 for y = -40:2*radius:40.]

-# Make two slits in the wall
+# Make two gaps in the wall
 deleteat!(particles,[18,19,23,24])

 # Define region to plot